-- // Students either spend the internship abroad, or, when spending both academic terms abroad, they may pursue the internship at home, but within a company operating in an international environment. - // For the purposes of the CEMS MIM Graduation requirements, "abroad" is defined as outside the country of the home school.
+// Students either spend the internship abroad, or, when spending both academic terms abroad, they may pursue the internship at home, but within a company operating in an international environment.

+- // For the purposes of fulfilling the CEMS MIM graduation requirements, "abroad" is defined as outside the country of the home school.
 Students may apply to their Academic Director to be allowed to do their internship in the home school country when their personal background justifies this interpretation.
-This request may be considered if the student originates from another country or has acquired secondary education or a Bachelor's dearee in different countries.

-- consecutive weeks full-time in the same company (the first 8 weeks of a full-time employment position are also accepted), a longer period of internship is subject to local decision based on home degree requirements. - // Students who are more oriented towards work in the entrepreneurial sector may fulfil the internship requirements through work with their own start-up, if all conditions of a "regular" internship are met and it is approved by the home CEMS home school Academic Director.
-Supervision is provided by the home school. - Internships can take place at any time (also prior to CEMS selection with conditions, see below). except parallel to the two academic MIM terms. - // Internships must be during the graduate level of studies, starting with the date when the student fulfilled all official Bachelor's degree study requirements. - The internship can overlap with the Block Seminar only when a contractually agreed vacation is declared.
-The student is responsible for providing official documentation to the home school Programme Manager. - // Internships must be a full-time activity at the professional level (first job level, although salaries may not be commensurate) where the student is given one or more challenging projects with a certain degree of autonomy. - // The student's work must be supervised within the company. - // Internships must be approved by the home institution before the start (see below).
+This request may be considered if the student originates from another country or has acquired secondary education or a Bachelor's degree in different countries. - // Internships must cover a period of at least 8 consecutive weeks full-time in the same company (the first 8 weeks of a full-time employment position are also accepted), a longer period of internship is subject to local decision based on home degree requirements. - // Internships must be a full-time activity at the professional level (first job level, although salaries may not be commensurate) where the student is given one or more challenging projects with a certain degree of autonomy. - // The student's work must be supervised within the company. - // The company supervisor has to complete an online evaluation form at the end of the internship or at the end of the CEMS mandated minimum 8-week period. - // Students who are more oriented towards work in the entrepreneurial sector may fulfil the internship requirements through work with their own start-up, if all conditions of a "regular" internship are met and it is approved by the CEMS home school Academic Director.
+Supervision is provided by the home school. - // Internships can take place at any time (also prior to CEMS selection with conditions, see Registration and Validation on the next page), except during the two academic CEMS MIM terms. - // Internships must be during the graduate level of studies, starting with the date when the

-- // The company supervisor has to complete an evaluation form at the end of the internship or at the end of the CEMS mandated minimum 8-week period. - // Internships must be approved by the home institution before the start (see below). - II Students planning to graduate in 2022 must start the internship on the second Monday of September 2022 at the latest, and finalize the internship by the first Sunday of November 2022.
+- student fulfilled all official Bachelor's degree study requirements. - // Internships must be approved by the home school before the start (see below "Registration and Validation"). - // The internship can overlap with the Block Seminar only when a contractually agreed vacation is declared.
+The student is responsible for providing official documentation to the home school CEMS MIM Programme Manager. - // Students planning to graduate in 2023 must start the internship on the second Monday of September 2023 at the latest, and finalize the internship by the first Sunday of November 2023.